|

 Sum up

-Zero waste can be inconvenient, stressful, and more expensive.
+Zero waste can be inconvenient, or more expensive.
 It requires time, planning, and effort.

 However, it is undeniable that it is also a fantastic movement that promotes wasting less and living in harmony with our planet.

-It has some cons, but the pros are outstanding and completely worth all the hustle!
-Do you agree? 🙂
+It has some cons, but the pros are outstanding and worth all the hustle!
+What do you think?

 Leave a Reply